abouthalf/static-site-skeleton/src/posts/2015-11-22-no-title-value.md

 ---
-title: No pub date here
 description: This is an example post
 keywords: key words go here
+published: 2015-11-22
 ---

-# This post is missing its publish date
+# This post is missing its title value

-So the ensure-file-date plugin should use the mtime (last modified time) property of the file as the published date.
+The title-to-slug plugin should use the file name to make a URL slug.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam,